moosefs/moosefs/README.md

 ## Getting started
 You can install MooseFS using your favourite package manager on one of the following platforms using [officially supported repositories](https://moosefs.com/download):

-* Ubuntu 14/16/18
+* Ubuntu 14 / 16 / 18
-* Debian 8/9
+* Debian 8 / 9 / 10
-* RHEL/CentOS 6/7
+* RHEL / CentOS 6 / 7 / 8
-* FreeBSD 9.3/10/11
+* FreeBSD 11 / 12
 * macOS 10.9-10.14
-* Raspbian 8 (Jessie) - Raspberry Pi 3
+* Raspbian 8 / 9 – Raspberry Pi 3

 Minimal set of packages, which are needed to run MooseFS:

 * `moosefs-master` MooseFS Master Server for metadata servers,
 * `moosefs-chunkserver` MooseFS Chunkserver for data storage servers,
-* `moosefs-client` MooseFS Client - client side package to mount the filesystem.
+* `moosefs-client` MooseFS Client – client side package to mount the filesystem.

 ### Source code
 Feel free to download the source code from our GitHub code repository!